Gastro-Oesophageal Reflux Disease

 *There is no evidence to suggest anti-reflux surgery reduces cancer risk from Barrett’s oesophagus

-Figure 3 – A Nissen fundoplication, involving a 360 posterior fundoplication using the fundus of the stomach around the oesophageal sphincter
+Figure 3 – A Nissen fundoplication, where a 360 posterior fundoplication with the gastric fundus is wrapped around the oesophageal sphincter

 Complications

-The 7yr risk of developing adenocarcinoma is about 0.1%, in cases where the initial endoscopy is absent of strictures, Barrett’s metaplasia, or adenocarcinoma.
+The 7yr risk of adenocarcinoma in patients with GORD is about 0.1%, in cases where the initial endoscopy is absent of strictures, Barrett’s metaplasia, or adenocarcinoma.

 Key Points

-• GORD will typically present with burning retrosternal chest pain, but it is important to exclude cardiac or biliary pathologies
+• Patients with GORD will typically present with burning retrosternal chest pain, worse after certain meals or lying down